 Getting started: half a cast

-Take up comfortable stance, with either one or both feet facing forward, and grip the rod handle as you would a tennis racquet, with your arm raised and hand holding the rod over and slightly behind your head.
+Take up comfortable stance, with either one or both feet facing forward, with your arm raised and hand holding the rod over and slightly behind your head.
 An additional two rod-lengths of fly line should be lying behind you on the ground.

 Bring the rod tip over your head (rather like a ‘serve’ in tennis, but a little slower).
 Do not bend or flick your wrist but keep it locked so that the butt of the fly rod handle remains close to your forearm.

-Do not follow all the way through, but stop your ‘serve’ once the rod tip is in a forward position.
-The line should then stretch out in front of you to lie flat on the ground.
-If it does, congratulations on your first cast!
-If not, keep trying until you can see a loop in the line and until the line stretches out straight in front of you.
+Do not follow all the way through, but stop your ‘serve’ once the rod tip is in a forward position at about eye level.
+Then, as the loop travels down the line, gently lower your rod tip back to the ground.
+You want to see your line stretching out straight in front of you.
+If you do, congratulations on your first cast!
+If you do not, keep trying until you can see a loop moving down the line and until the line stretches out straight in front of you.

 Practice until you begin get a feel for when to stop the forward casting action so that you form a loop in your fly line.
 Then work on making a smaller loop.